 August 7, 2024

-Throughout the years, I’ve seen some elaborate funeral programs which contain multiple 8″x10″ pages full of pictures that show a life well lived.
-I’ve also seen some programs the size of a notecard with just a few simple loving words.
-I decided that John’s program would lie somewhere between the two.
-It’s the standard 5″x7″ double sided four-page program which includes his obituary, the order of service, interment information, words of thanks and a few pictures.
+Over the years, I’ve encountered a range of funeral programs, from elaborate ones featuring multiple 8″x10″ pages filled with pictures celebrating a life well lived, to simpler programs the size of a notecard with just a few heartfelt words.
+I decided that John’s program would lie somewhere between the two; the standard 5″x7″ double-sided four-page program which includes his obituary, the order of service, interment information, words of thanks, and a few pictures.

 A most recent picture of John